Prasophyllum canaliculatum: Taxonomy and naming

 Prasophyllum canaliculatum was first formally described in 1989 by David Jones from a specimen collected in the Wadbilliga National Park and the description was published in The Orchadian.
 The specific epithet (canaliculatum) is a Latin word meaning "channelled' or "grooved".

 Distribution and habitat

-The summer leek orchid is only known from two populations on the Monaro tableland.
+Summer leek orchid is only known from two populations on the Monaro tableland.
 It grows between grass tussocks in woodland at an altitude of about 1000 m.

 Conservation

 Only about 200 plants of P. canaliculatum are known to survive and the species is classified as "Critically Endangered" (CR) under the New South Wales Government Threatened Species Conservation Act 1995.
 The main threats to the population are the activities of feral pigs and deer, weed invasion and illegal off-road vehicle traffic.